RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 *PLEASE NOTE* If you are under 18, a parent or guardian must show a driver's license when you adopt!

-If you are looking to adopt a pet to be a friend to your current rabbit/guinea pig/small pet, we have two options:
+If you are looking to adopt a rabbit to be a friend to your current rabbit, we have two options:

-Each adopted pet goes home with an adoption packet which includes an adoption certificate, a measuring cup, and some pellets that your adopted pet has been eating to help with the transition to its new food.
+Each adopted rabbit goes home with an adoption packet which includes an adoption certificate, a measuring cup, and some pellets that your adopted rabbit has been eating to help with the transition to its new food.
 If your pet has any specific toys or treats that they really like, we will send those also.

-Our adoption fees are typically: $60/rabbit or $100/pair of rabbits; $30/guinea pig** or $50 for a pair of guinea pigs.
+Our adoption fees are typically: $60/rabbit or $100/pair of rabbits.
 The adoption fee for each pet is listed on their biography pages.
 Your pet's adoption fee can be paid by cash or card.
 This adoption fee does not include a cage or accessories unless mentioned specifically on that pet's biography page.
 We sometimes have cages for sale if you can't find a preferred one locally or don't want to buy online.

 Please bring a pet carrier (lined with a towel or hay for traction) or cardboard box with holes to bring your new pet home.

 All rabbits are spayed or neutered prior to it going to its new home.
-Not all of our guinea pigs are spayed/neutered, but can be done for an additional cost.
-We prefer to have the rabbits/guinea pigs spayed or neutered with us so that we can observe their recovery and can bring the pet to a vet quickly if necessary.
+Our adoptable rabbits are spayed or neutered with us so that we can observe their recovery and can bring the pet to a vet quickly if necessary.
 If the pet you are hoping to adopt is not yet altered, you may still come meet him or her and we can mark the adoptable as pending for you (after an adoption application is approved) until after the surgery is complete.

-It's important to have the majority if not all of the pet's home (cage and litterbox especially) lined up for your pet to explore once you get home.
+It's important to have the majority if not all of the rabbit's home (cage or exercise pen and litterbox especially) lined up for your rabbit to explore once you get home.
 Stopping by the store for a quick accessory is OK, but you don't want to be caught without proper housing if the pet store on the way home doesn't have the right size cage or playpen available for sale.